-The increase in capital assets and net investment in capital assets is the result of the capital project initiated in the current year.
+The decrease in restricted assets and the increase in capital assets is related to the capital project activity in the current year.

-The decrease in current liabilities was primarily due to accrued interest and matured interest payable being forgiven as part of the issuance of the new debt in the current year.
+The increase in current liabilities was primarily due to the increase in the current portion of bonds payable.

-The increase in non-current liabilities the result of the new debt issued in current year.
+The decrease in non-current liabilities the result of principal payments made in the current year.